UMAprotocol/UMIPs/UMIPs/umip-94.md

 The `SelfMintingController.sol`, `SelfMintingRegistry.sol` and `Deployer.sol` contracts can be found and are available for a review by anyone [here](https://gitlab.com/jarvis-network/apps/exchange/mono-repo/-/tree/feature/selfish-minting/libs/contracts/contracts/contracts/core).

 # Security considerations

+This contract is a fork of the broker contract with all its corresponding contracts, which were audited.
+However this contract has not yet been audited.